 We saw there were clear and effective processes for managing risks, issues and performance.
+Improvements could be made to the process for managing the risks associated with fire.

 Appropriate and accurate information

 Staff acted on appropriate and accurate information.

 The practice had information governance arrangements and staff were aware of the importance of protecting patients' personal information.